cpicanco/cpicanco.github.io/_posts/2015-06-12-interacting-with-schedules-of-reinforcement.md

 image: rat-press-bar-skinner-box.jpg
 ---

 Some time ago I wrote a simple software called *Schedules of Reinforcement* for testing the implementation of some schedules.
-This software draws a cummulative record of the user's responses in real time.
+This software draws a cumulative record of the user's responses in real time.
 The *operandum* is a panel that receives clicks.
 Some people suggested to me this software could be used to teach schedules of reinforcement in an interactive fashion.
 Then, I am releasing it to you as a prototype.
 Download it [HERE](https://github.com/cpicanco/validation_project/releases/download/v0.0.2.2/schedules_test.exe) and fell free to leave suggestions in the commentaries.
 No instalation is required.
 Further, the [source](https://github.com/cpicanco/validation_project/tree/master/tests/schedules) is available under GPL 3.
 Until now, the following schedules were implemented:

 - **`EXT`**, extinction
 	- no consequences programmed.